 Easy Asian Glutinous rice flour recipes that go beyond Asian desserts such as Chinese Nian Gao and Japanese Mochi.
 We also have Filipino Kalamay and savoury recipes such as Dumplings and Korean kimchi!

 Although both are white fine powder with a powdery texture, they cannot be used interchangeably.
 The 2 types of flour are made from different varieties of rice (long grain rice grains vs glutinous rice which comes in both long and short grain sticky rice) and have different textures after cooking/ baking.

 If you're looking for substitutes for glutinous rice flour, such as tapioca starch and potato starch, click here.
 (I'll go into which substitutes can produce a similar chewy texture and which are only good as a thickening agent.)

 How to Use

-Also known as sweet rice flour, glutinous rice isn't flour but is used for the chewy texture it produces (after being mixed with a liquid)- most commonly in Asian desserts but I also have some savoury glutinous rice flour recipes below.
-You can also use it as a gluten-free substitute for all-purpose flour to thicken foods such as stews, sauces and soups.
+This fine flour is most commonly used in Asian cuisine desserts but I also have some savoury glutinous rice flour recipes below.
+In addition, it is 1 of the most popular gluten-free flours for bakers with celiac disease.
+You can also use it as a gluten-free option when thickening foods such as stews, sauces and soups.